Joeyqiushi/JX_RichTextRenderer/README.md

 ## License

-JX_GCDTimerManager is provided under the MIT license.
+JX_RichTextRenderer is provided under the MIT license.
 See LICENSE file for details.